Giza pyramid complex: Khufu's complex

 Khufu's pyramid complex consists of a valley temple, now buried beneath the village of Nazlet el-Samman; diabase paving and nummulitic limestone walls have been found but the site has not been excavated.
-The valley temple was connected to a causeway which was largely destroyed when the village was constructed.
-The causeway led to the Mortuary Temple of Khufu.
+The valley temple was connected to a causeway that was largely destroyed when the village was constructed.
+The causeway led to the Mortuary Temple of Khufu, which was connected to the pyramid.
 Of this temple, the basalt pavement is the only thing that remains.
-The mortuary temple was connected to the king's pyramid.
-The king's pyramid, completed in 2560 BC, has three smaller queen's pyramids associated with it and three boat pits.
-The boat pits contained a ship, and the two pits on the south side of the pyramid still contained intact ships when excavated.
+The king's pyramid has three smaller queens' pyramids (G1-a, G1-b, and G1-c) associated with it and three boat pits.
+The boat pits contained a ship, and the two pits on the south side of the pyramid contained intact ships when excavated.
 One of these ships, the Khufu ship, has been restored and was originally displayed at the Giza Solar boat museum, then subsequently moved to the Grand Egyptian Museum.

 Khufu's pyramid still has a limited number of casing stones at its base.
-These casing stones were made of fine white limestone quarried from the nearby range.
+These casing stones were made of fine white limestone quarried at Tura.

 Khafre's complex

-Khafre's pyramid complex consists of a valley temple, the Sphinx temple, a causeway, a mortuary temple and the king's pyramid.
+Khafre's pyramid complex consists of a valley temple, the Sphinx temple, a causeway, a mortuary temple, and the king's pyramid.
 The valley temple yielded several statues of Khafre.
 Several were found in a well in the floor of the temple by Mariette in 1860.
-Others were found during successive excavations by Sieglin (1909–10), Junker, Reisner, and Hassan.
+Others were found during successive excavations by Sieglin (1909–1910), Junker, Reisner, and Hassan.
 Khafre's complex contained five boat-pits and a subsidiary pyramid with a serdab.

-Khafre's pyramid, completed in 2570 BC, appears larger than the adjacent Khufu Pyramid by virtue of its more elevated location, and the steeper angle of inclination of its construction—it is, in fact, smaller in both height and volume.
+Khafre's pyramid appears larger than the adjacent Khufu Pyramid by virtue of its more elevated location, and the steeper angle of inclination of its construction—it is, in fact, smaller in both height and volume.
 Khafre's pyramid retains a prominent display of casing stones at its apex.